-- (1) When executing a rope-on-foot, once the skier makes any move toward a rope-on-foot turn, then a rope-on-foot trick shall not be credited, regardless whatever happens to the subsequent trick. - (2) Holding Rope-on-Foot BSP after completing a rope-on-foot turn trick shall never be paid as a rope-on-foot, whether or not the turn trick succeeded. - (3) To receive credit for a rope-on-foot trick immediately prior to or following a rope-onfoot turn, the foot shall be removed completely from the toe-strap and then replaced to commence the second trick.
+- (1) When executing a rope-on-foot, once the skier makes any move toward a rope-on-foot turn, or Rope-on-Foot Sit Down Stand Up, then a rope-on-foot trick shall not be credited, regardless whatever happens to the subsequent trick. - (2) Holding Rope-on-Foot BSP after completing a rope-on-foot turn trick shall never be paid as a rope-on-foot, whether or not the turn trick succeeded. - (3) To receive credit for a rope-on-foot trick immediately prior to or following a rope-onfoot turn, the foot shall be removed completely from the toe-strap and then replaced to commence the second trick.